Synthesis-Collective/SynNoMoreEasyEnemies/README.md

 # NoMoreEasyEnemies
 Rework NPC leveled list difficulty multipliers and settings to banish low-level enemies from your high-level dungeons.

+ELI5: No more level 1 draugers in your level 30 dungeon.

 ## Wait, what?
 The way Skyrim chooses which NPC to place in a dungeon is...complicated.
 Long story short, it uses a combination of your level, actor multipliers, the spawn's difficulty setting, and some flags to determine which level of an NPC is standing in a particular spot.

 The problem is that one of the spawn difficulties, "Easy", chooses from the list in such a way that it has the (quite good) chance to spawn the lowest-level enemies.
-There is a flag to turn this off, which "Easy" happily ignores.
+There is a flag to turn this off, which "Easy" ignores completely.
 So any time you have an "Easy" spawn in a dungeon, there's a chance for you to see a low-level enemy in that spot.

 This patcher reworks the multipliers and the spawn settings to avoid this issue with the "Easy" setting.
 It optionally updates all Leveled NPC lists to prevent low-level enemies from being spawned.